 The small business environment, with emphasis on entrepreneurism.
 Students learn how to start and manage a small business.
-Solving problems in small firms through adequate planning, implementing, and controlling strategies in accounting, finance, management and marketing.
+Solving problems in small firms through adequate planning, implementing and controlling strategies in accounting, finance, management and marketing.
 Offered in fall, spring.
-Prereq: ECON 102, BUAD 308, C- or higher in BUAD 251 for BUAD majors/minors.
+Prereq: ECON 102, BUAD 308, C- or higher in BUAD 251.